-The medieval castle is an Old Saxon fort on a hill that overlooks the Rhur River and the Ruhr Valley.
-These ruins tell a tale of conflict during the Saxon wars, and it later fell into the Franks’ arms in 772, a significant part of Dortmund’s history.
+Hohensyburg Castle, originally a fortress, lies on a hill and overlooks the Rhur River and the Ruhr Valley.
+These medieval castle ruins tell a tale of conflict during the Saxon wars.
+It changed owners numerous times throughout history.

 Today, only ruins remain in the place of this structure, but they’re definitely worth the visit.
 Remember to bring your camera and make this part of your things to see in Dortmund.

-See related: 13 Things to Do in Stuttgart, Germany
+See related: Things to Do in Stuttgart, Germany

-14. Port Authority Building and Museum
+14. The Old Port Authority Building

 15. DASA (Arbeitswelt Ausstellung)